mircealungu/mircea/thoughtstream.md

 Mar 5

-Main goal of the US regime is to make an example of any country who does not conform of selling oil in USD.
+Main goal of the US regime is to make an example of any country who does not conform to selling oil in USD.
 They are ok if the country is left in disarray.
+They don’t want to win the war.
+They want to make examples.

 Mar 3